FilipeMCruz/sensae-console/docs/README.md

 - **Location Tracking Frontend**: Frontend that displays live information in a map;
 - **Location Tracking Backend**: Backend that sends live information to the frontend;
 - **Device Records Frontend**: Frontend that allows the data admin to add, change and see information about a specific device;
+- **Device Records Master Backend**: Backend that stores device data (records) and notifies slaves about changes to this data;
-- **Device Records Backend**: Backend that changes the data that goes trough him by adding specific device information;
+- **Device Records Slave Backend**: Backend that changes the data that goes trough him by adding specific device information;
 - **Device Records Database**: Database that records information about each device;
 - **Message Broker**: Container responsible for routing messages/events sent by the containers;
 - **LGT 92 GPS Sensor Processor**: Container responsible for transforming the received data (LGT 92 GPS Sensor Data) into something that the system understands (GPS Sensor Data);
 - **LGT 92 GPS Sensor Gateway**: Container responsible for receiving data (LGT 92 GPS Sensor Data) from the outside and propagate it in the system;
 - **Data Relayer**: Container responsible for proxying sensor data requests to the assigned Sensor Gateway.

 ### Process View - Container Level

 Process view of several UCs to display the system flow.